 o If the shingle manufacturer’s specifications are in conflict with our standard GRS shingle installation procedures, the manufacturer specifications are to be used.

-- How to Install Shingle Roof Underlayment or Roof Membrane - Introduction
+- How to Install Shingle Roof Underlay or Roof Membrane - Introduction

 o Sloped (Pitched) roofing or roof shingles are thought of as water-shedding and flat roofing is thought of as water-proofing.
 Tile roofing has a similar perspective to flat roofers, in that it is more like water-proofing.

 o At GRS, our shingle installers are required to “waterproof” the roof and not just “water shed” with the roofing underlay.
-This will be a dramatic difference in daily work habits for most sloped roof shinglers, even those with decades of experience.
+This will be a dramatic difference in daily work habits for most sloped roof shingle installers, even those with decades of experience.

 o Our roofing underlay is done in a way so that even if the roof had no shingles on it for a long, long, time – the roof system would still be waterproof.

-- How to Install Roof Underlayment - Roofing Underlayment Application Principles
+- How to Install Roof Underlay - Roofing Underlay Application Principles

 o Ice and Water Guard and Felt Paper

 § Most shingle installers do not use underlay on steep slopes (and for the warranty in most cases they are not required to), however, we never shingle and leave a roof - of any slope, with-out a premium underlay to the whole roof.